Penal Code 286 PC - Sodomy Laws in California

 What Are the Defenses for PC 286?

-Perhaps we can argue that there was a false allegation by the alleged victim.
-Perhaps they were a consenting adult.
-Maybe we can argue that the defendant did not know the victim's age.
+Perhaps we can argue that the alleged victim made a false allegation, that they were a consenting adult, or that the defendant did not know the victim's age.

 However, we would need to uncover reasonable evidence to use a false allegations defense.
 If force is alleged, perhaps we can argue consent based on showing a prior relationship with the victim.